Rumi007-tech/oss-audit-24BCE11385/README.md

 This script aims to identify whether Python is installed, display its version, and the installed packages.
 Therefore, such a step makes sense to know which tools and libraries are installed in the system already.

-Script 3: Disk & Permission Auditor
+Script 3: Disk & Permission Auditor :

-Script 7: Check disk usage, large files in a system.
+Check disk usage, large files in a system.
 Also, the presence of insecure file permissions, such as 777, is checked (MFT, n.d.).

 Script 4: Log Analyzer